unionj-cloud/go-doudou/README.en.md

 ### Notice

-only http restful interface is supported yet, grpc and protobuffer are not supported
+Only supports http restful interface yet, grpc and protobuffer are not supported

-### interface design specification
+### Interface design specification

-1. Supports four http request methods: Post, Get, Delete, Put,corresponding to the interface method name, Post request by default.If the method name starts with Post/Get/Delete/Put, the http request method is one of the corresponding post/get/delete/put.
+1. Supports four http request methods: Post, Get, Delete, Put, corresponding to the interface method name, Post request by default.If the method name starts with Post/Get/Delete/Put, the http request method is one of the corresponding post/get/delete/put.
-2. The type of the first input parameter is context.Context,which you don't need to change.You can use this parameter to achieve some effects.
+2. The type of the first input parameter is context.Context, which you don't need to change.
+You can use this parameter to achieve some effects.
 For example, when the client cancels the request, the processing logic can be stopped in time to save server resources.
-3. The input and output parameters' type only support the built-in types of the Go language, the key is string type of map type, the custom struct in the vo package, and the corresponding slice type and pointer type of the above types.When go-doudou generates code and openapi documents, it scans the struct in the vo package.
+3. The input and output parameters' type only support the built-in types of the Go language, map type which key's type is string, the custom struct in the vo package, and the corresponding slice type and pointer type of the above types.
+When go-doudou generates code and openapi documents, it scans the struct in the vo package.
 If the input and output parameters of the interface use the struct in a package other than the vo package, go-doudou cannot scan the fields of the structure.
 4. In particular, the input parameter also supports the multipart.FileHeader type for file upload.
 The output also supports os.File type for file download.
 5. func type, channel type, interface type and anonymous struct are not supported
-6. Since the methods related to fetching Form parameters in the net/http package of go, such as FormValue, the parameter values obtained are all of string type. go-doudou uses the cobra and viper author spf13 [cast](https:/ /github.com/spf13/cast) module for type conversion, The code in the generated handlerimpl.go file may report a compilation error in the parsing of the form parameters.
+6. Since the methods related to fetching Form parameters in the net/http package of go, such as FormValue, the parameter values obtained are all string type. go-doudou uses the cobra and viper author spf13's module [cast](https://github.com/spf13/cast) module for type conversion, The code in the generated handlerimpl.go file may report a compilation error in the parsing of the form parameters.
 You can submit [issue](https://github.com/unionj-cloud/go-doudou/issues) to go-doudou, You can also modify it manually.
-   When the interface method in svc.go is added, deleted, changed and the code generation command `go-doudou svc http --handler -c go -o --doc` is re-executed, the code in the handlerimpl.go file is generated incrementally.
+   When the interface's method in svc.go is added, deleted, changed and the code generation command `go-doudou svc http --handler -c go -o --doc` is re-executed, the code in the handlerimpl.go file is generated incrementally.
 That is, the code generated before and the code manually modified by yourself will not be overwritten
-7. The code in the handler.go file will be regenerated every time the go-doudou svc http command is executed, please do not manually modify the code inside.
+7. The code in the handler.go file will be regenerated every time executes the `go-doudou svc http` command, please do not manually modify the code inside.
 8. Except for handler.go and handlerimpl.go, all files are first judged whether they exist, and then they are generated if they do not exist, otherwise, do nothing.

-### package vo design specification
+### Package vo design specification

-1. Struct's field type, only support Go language [built-in type](https://golang.org/pkg/builtin/), key is string type of map type, custom struct in vo package, **anonymous struct ** and the corresponding slice type and pointer type of the above types.
+1. Struct's field type, only support Go language [built-in type](https://golang.org/pkg/builtin/), map type which key,s type is string, custom struct in vo package, **anonymous struct** and the corresponding slice type and pointer type of the above types.
-2. Func type, channel type, interface type are not supported.
+2. func type, channel type, interface type are not supported.
-3. Structure field type, type alias is not supported.
+3. Struct field type, type alias are not supported.

 ### Service registration and discovery
-go-doudou supports both monolithic mode and microservice mode, which can be configured in the form of environment variables.
+go-doudou supports both monolithic mode and microservice mode, which can be configured in environment variables.
 - `GDD_MODE=micro`：microservice mode
 - `GDD_MODE=mono`：monolithic mode
 The generated cmd/main.go file has the following code：